-Trauma is rapidly becoming a major cause of death and disability as Africa continues to develop with increased road infrastructure and building development but with little in the way of coordinated trauma care facilities.
+Trauma is rapidly becoming a major cause of death and disability in Africa.
+As the continent continues to develop, road infrastructure, building and industrial employment are resulting in increasing numbers of trauma victims, but with little in the way of coordinated trauma care facilities.

-To deliver its goals NOTAA has already established strong working relationships with a number of organisations : World Orthopaedic Concern (WOC UK), AO Alliance Foundation (AOAF), Australian Doctors for Africa (ADFA), UK MED and Manchester University Medical School and identifed common goals and areas for collaboration.
+To deliver its goals NOTAA has already established strong working relationships with a number of organisations : AO Alliance Foundation (AOAF) (based in Switzerland), Australian Doctors for Africa (ADFA), and Manchester University Medical School and we have identifed common goals and areas for collaboration.

-It is envisaged these links will strengthen as NOTAA evolves and the long term goal is to establish an organisation that brings together and coordinates the widespread humanitarian experience and commitment already present within the Northwest Orthopaedic Community involving all staff groups and especially younger colleagues at this early stage to ensure NOTAA becomes a robust organisation maintaining a strong tradition in humanitarian values for many years to come.
+It is envisaged these links will strengthen as NOTAA evolves.
+The long term goal is to establish an organisation that brings together and coordinates the widespread humanitarian experience and commitment already present within the North West Orthopaedic Community involving all staff groups.

 NOTAA was set up in August 2016 and the current founder members of the Executive Committee are: